alibaba/arthas/arthas-tutorials-en/command/trace/trace.md

-> Trace method calling path, and output the time cost for each node in the path.
+> Trace method calling path, and output the time cost for each node in the path.trace

 `trace`{{}} can track the calling path specified by `class-pattern`{{}} / `method-pattern`{{}} , and calculate the time cost on the whole path.